 - water as needed

-Note 2 - To make Kundapur masala powder for this recipe - you need 10 byadgi chilies,1 tablespoon coriander seeds, ½ teaspoon cumin seeds, ¼ teaspoon methi seeds, 7-8 black pepper seeds.
+To make Kundapur masala powder for this recipe – you need 7-8 byadgi chilies,1 tablespoon coriander seeds, 1/2 teaspoon cumin seeds, 1/4 teaspoon methi seeds, 7-8 black pepper seeds.
+This may yield approximately 3-4 tablespoons of Kundapur masala powder.
+Make sure you use only 3 tablespoons for this recipe and save the rest for later

 2. Add chilies to it and roast them till an aroma emanates from it.
 Remove the chilies and keep it aside.